 Every mobile app owner expects users to take actions like downloading the app, subscribing to the app’s updates, viewing screens, and making purchases.
 The conversion rate gives you the percentage of users who have taken the actions you wanted them to:

-Your conversion rate points to your app’s ability to encourage users to complete actions.
-Knowing the conversion rate can be helpful in defining what features of your mobile app are most welcomed by your users or testing the adoption of a new app feature.
+Your conversion rate evaluates your app’s ability to encourage users to complete actions.
+Knowing the conversion rate can be helpful in defining what app features are most welcomed by your users or testing the adoption of a new app feature.

-How to track the conversion rate: You can track the conversion rate right from App Store Connect and the Google Play Console, which provide you the percentage of your app downloading from the app store page.
+How to track the conversion rate: You can track the basic conversion rate right from App Store Connect and the Google Play Console, which provide you with the percentage of your app downloads from the app store page.
 If you need to track other conversions, you’ll need to integrate a third-party analytics SDK.

 10. Click-through rate

-The click-through rate (CTR) is a useful mobile app user engagement metric that shows the number of people who click on your ads or links after viewing your engagement offers:
+One more useful metric on your way to learning how to measure app engagement is the click-through rate (CTR).
+It shows the number of people who click on your ads or links after viewing your engagement offers:

 The click-through rate measures the effectiveness of your push notifications, in-app messages, and ad campaigns.

-How to track the click-through rate: all advertising platforms provide CTR tracking or use a third-party analytics platform to customize your CTR report.
+How to track the click-through rate: Use Google Analytics or a third-party analytics platform to customize your CTR report.

 11. Churn rate

 The opposite of the retention rate, the churn rate defines how many users exit and never return to your app.

-The main aim of determining the churn rate is to figure out what parts of your mobile app cause a negative user experience.
+The main aim of determining the churn rate is to figure out what parts of your mobile app cause a negative user experience and work to address those weak spots.

 How to track the churn rate: Like the retention rate, you can get the churn rate right from your app store analytics tools.